Send events from your workflow

 Liquid with arrays and objects

 By default, liquid maps arrays and objects to strings (or, if an array contains only integers, liquid maps it to a single, concatenated number).
 You need to use to_json to maintain the shape of arrays or objects in your event.
-Otherwise, you won’t be able to access properties inside the array or object in campaigns or segments that use your event.
+Otherwise, you won’t be able to access properties inside the array or object in automations or segments that use your event.

 With to_jsonWithout to_json